 Randy Lutz brings to Pessin Katz Law, P.A.
 (PK Law) more than three decades of extensive experience in environmental law.
 He focuses his practice in brownfield redevelopments; environmental permitting and compliance, including counseling clients on regulatory issues with state and federal environmental agencies; litigation of environmental claims; and environmental enforcement defense.
-He has substantial experience in land use and the oil and gas industry.
+He has substantial experience in land use and the energy industry.

 Prior to reentering private practice, Randy served in various public positions, including working for the U.S. Environmental Protection Agency (EPA) and the state of Maryland’s Attorney General’s Office where he was Principal Counsel to the Department of Health and Mental Hygiene, which included the environmental regulatory programs at that time.